charanmahendaran/Samsung-RISC-V-Workshop/README.md

 <details>
    <summary><b> Task 1 : </b>Install the RISC-V toolchain using the provided VDI link by setting up a Virtual Machine in Oracle VM VirtualBox.
 Convert C programs to RISC-V architecture seamlessly within this environment</summary>

-### Installing RISC-V and Setting up VM in Oracle VM Box
+### Installing RISC-V and Setting up VM in Oracle VM Box:
 <p align="left"> <img src="./Task 1/VM_Box.png" width="800">

 ### Creating a Simple Program for finding sum of n numbers: